dddrrreee/cs240lx-24spr/labs/6-malloc+gc/README.md

      leak runs do not obscure additional errors by repeatedly reporting old ones.)

-  5. The tests are in `part2-test\*.c` --- you should just work through them one at a time like last time.
+  5. The tests are in `3-leak+gc/tests` --- you should just work through them one at a time like last time.
 The tests are pretty simplistic, so please also write some of your own!
+Any test that does not call `ck_gc()` (test5) should pass.

 Note, that its very easy to write tests that behave unexpectedly:
    1. Because of gcc optimization, its easy to have pointers to blocks get